-Cyber Valley on the Road – You’re the expert!
+Cyber Valley on the road

-From now on, you will have the opportunity to meet Cyber Valley researchers once a month and ask questions about AI at the AI Office Hours.
+From now on, you will have the opportunity to meet Cyber Valley researchers once a month and ask questions about AI at the AI office hours.
 Scientists from various disciplines will provide insights into the state of research and potential areas of application.
-The AI Office Hours are a good way to get first-hand information.
+The AI office hours are a good way to get first-hand information.

 “Direktdurchwahl”: Straight-talk about AI.
-The Cyber Valley Podcast
+The Cyber Valley podcast

 This new podcast is all about straight-talk: people from the Stuttgart-Tübingen region are invited to say what they think of AI and confront Cyber Valley researchers with their perspectives.
 Then, interview guests from the scientific community talk about real challenges in AI research rather than presenting unrealistic visions of the future.
 What can AI do?
 What are currently the greatest opportunities and risks in research and development?